 It is important to set out the external environment in which Carmarthenshire County Council is currently operating.
 One of the key factors that impact directly on the capital programme is the reduced revenue funding for local government.
-Owing to the pressure on public finances, the funds allocated to this council to run its services from the Welsh Government's is substantially lower than in recent years.
-Carmarthenshire will continue to identify, plan, fund and implement long term in non-current assets in order to help the council deliver departmental strategies and wider plans.
+Owing to the pressure on public finances, the funds allocated from the Welsh Government to this council to run its services is substantially lower than in recent Carmarthenshire will continue to vears. identify, plan, fund and invest longer term in non-current assets in order to help the council deliver departmental strategies and wider plans.
+2020 was an unprecedented year.
+The response to the Covid-19 pandemic has given rise the need to reprioritise our capital strategy and capital programme to reflect the desire to boost local businesses and local economies.